brightzheng100/kubernetes-the-hard-way-on-docker/docs/03-prepare-all-nodes.md

 After logging into all the Kubernetes nodes (expect load balancer nodes as they're not), it's highly recommended to enable `iTerm2`'s `Toggle Broadcasting Input` feature, if you're using `iTerm2` like me, so that we can execute commands in one console and they will automatically broadcast to all others parallelly -- all the commands to be executed are the same in this section.

-But it's okay to execute the commands into following nodes one by one, if you don't mind the repetative work.
+But it's okay to execute the commands into following nodes one by one, if you don't mind the repetitive work.

 - k8s-master0
 - k8s-master1